krzysztofla/Spoved.Az/README.md

 - [x] HELM
 - [x] Github Actions
 - [x] Azure [soon]
+- [x] Rancher k3s

 ## How to run localhost
+By using brew or chockolate please install below prerequsites:

 1. Install Docker
 2. Install Kubernetes
 3. Install HELM
-4. Install Minikube
+4. Install k3d
-5. Install Qemu
-6. Install socket_vmnet

 ## How to run on Mnikube with Qemu and host mapping